All The People Accused Of Sexual Harassment Post-Harvey Weinstein

 The list of alleged sexual harassers in Hollywood and beyond is long, and it is growing by the day.
-It includes men, like Weinstein, who are major behind-the-scenes players and power brokers; actors who have attained legendary status; newsmen who have built long and respected careers; celebrity chefs, former presidents, and even women.
+It includes men, like Weinstein, who are major behind-the-scenes players and power brokers; actors who have attained legendary status; newsmen who have built long and respected careers; celebrity chefs, former presidents, and women, too.
 Toxic masculinity is everywhere - these people accused after Harvey Weinstein are living proof of that.

-Birthplace: New York City, USA, New York
+- Birthplace: New York City, New York, United States of America

 In August 2020, 30 women came forward with accusations of unwanted touching by Cuba Gooding, Jr. He faces three counts of forcible touching and three counts of sex abuse to the third degree, in separate incidents involving three different women in New York.

 The actor denies all wrongdoing and pleaded not guilty to all charges.
 In court, his attorney said, "We believe that the video unequivocally will show that Cuba committed absolutely no crime and we expect this case to be dismissed in one day."